lscarpi/homelab/readme.md

 These [extra steps](https://docs.docker.com/engine/install/linux-postinstall/) are also recommended.

-Run the pihole service.
+Run the adguard service.
 That will give you dns resolution for your network for the local domain.
-Make sure to login into pihole and set your local domains in the Local DNS Records section.
+Make sure to login into adguard and set your local domains in the Filters -> DNS Rewrites section.

 > Don't forget to add the DNS server to your router's DHCP settings.